alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This exploration can help you to:

-- identify content that users are discovering via LLM interfaces
+- identify pages that users are discovering via LLMs
-- assess whether LLM-referred landing pages are clear and well signposted for first-time visitors
+- assess whether pages regularly referred from LLMs are well signposted for new visitors
 - compare behaviour of LLM-referred users with other external referral sources

 ### Understand the data

-This exploration builds on the same referrer-based approach described in "Where are users coming from?", but limits results to known LLM domains:
+This exploration builds on the same referrer-based approach described in "Where are users coming from?", but filters results to known LLM domains:

 - chatgpt.com, chat.openai.com (ChatGPT)
 - claude.ai (Anthropic)